pattonsgirl/CEG2350/Labs/Lab06/README.md

    - Reboot your VM, then Auto-resize Guest Display
 8. Add a screenshot to your documentation of your running VM

-## Part 2 - Playground
+## Part 3 - Playground

 **Do the following, and write down the steps used in `Lab06.md` Part 2 Answers**

-1. In your vm, change your desktop background.
+1. In your VM, change your desktop background.
-2. In your vm, open a web browser and go to a neat website (or just Pilot).
+2. In your VM, open a web browser and go to a neat website (or just Pilot).
-3. In your vm, install VSCode.
+3. In your VM, install VSCode.
-4. In your vm, connect to your AWS instance from your VM.
+4. In your VM, connect to your AWS instance from your VM.

 ## Hints - Screenshots and markdown